Well, F*** You, Too

 The best part of the aforementioned slaughterhouse sequence?
 Fox standing around, smiling all smug, telling Wesley to "Fuck 'em hard with your big, steel gun!".
 It's funny because he's not using a gun at all at the time, but this large device that looks like the unholy spawn between a chainsaw and one of those electric knives people use to cut turkey.
 Freud would be so happy with how over-sexed this comic is...

 So yes, Wesley goes out and shoots down random people in the street.
 Because Fox 'made' him do that before he could 'take down the REAL assholes'.
-But don't worry, in literally the next panel he starts to do just that, killing people who 'pissed him off as a kid': his old geography teacher, the girl next door, the guy across the street who kicked his ass for scratching his old Mustang, the chick who said no when I asked her out to a movie...wait, what?
+But don't worry, in literally the next panel he starts to do just that, killing people who 'pissed him off as a kid': his old geography teacher, the girl next door, the guy across the street who kicked his ass for scratching his old Mustang, the chick who said no when he asked her out to a movie...wait, what?
 So let me get this straight- this woman, a human being, doesn't deserve to live because she didn't want to go on a date with Mr. Congeniality here?
 What the hell?

 Oh, and it gets even better.
 The narrative on the last panel of the page reads, and I quote again, "Can you believe I raped an a-list celebrity and it didn't even make the news?".